socketsupply/sockets.sh/src/docs/faq.md

-If the sender and receiver of a message are both online at the time of a message being sent and are at most a few hops away in terms of the packet relay protocol of Socket, this transmission should take no more than a few hundred miliseconds at most.
+If the sender and receiver of a message are both online at the time of a message being sent and are at most a few hops away in terms of the packet relay protocol of Socket, this transmission should take no more than a few hundred milliseconds at most.

 In fact, since this communication is much more direct than in typical